 Choosing a dog

 According to experts, we could choose our dog in the same way we choose our partner.
-And it is that we instinctively choose those who look like us to guarantee that there will be genetic compatibility.
+Seems peculiar way for a dog and dog owner to get to meet, and yet… Yes, and it is that we instinctively choose those who look like us to guarantee that there will be genetic compatibility.
 The thing is, this theory doesn’t just work for couples, but friends, co-workers, pets. it even works for cars!

 It is not that dogs resemble their owners from the beginning, but that both adopt aspects and characteristics of the other.